bonvision/bonvision.github.io/_docs/DrawTexturedModel.md

 last_modified_at:
 author_profile: false
 ---

-Draws affine transformed multi-line text using the specified style
+Draws a textured and transformed 3D model stimulus.

 ## Description